Azpect3120/document-sync-protocol/README.md

 I want an event that the client sends that will request a response which the server returns the number of clients connected and their identifiers.

+Credit to [Ethan Heimer](https://github.com/ethan-heimer) for helping me develop the event system used in the neovim implement.